-The Division of Education will determine one of the following options for candidates who do not successfully pass one or more parts of the comprehensive exam:
+The Division of Education will employ the following procedure when a candidate does not pass one or more questions of the comprehensive exam:

-- 1. Re-writing the question(s)

-- 2. Oral examination

-- 3. Additional coursework
+- 1. Re-write of the failed question(s) one time. - 2.
+Retake the specific course upon which the failed question(s) was based.